tmolteno/necpp/README.md

 #NEC2++ Numerical Electromagnetic Code in C++

+This is a free (GPL) electromagnetic simulation software compatable with NEC-2.
+It has been rewritten from the ground up.

+Nec2++ consists of a library that can be called from C++, C, python and Ruby, and so it can incorporated into other projects like GUI tools and automatic antenna optimization systems.

-This is a free (GPL) NEC-2 compatable electromagnetic code.
-It can both read nec2 antenna description files (like the original) and also be incorporated into other projects like GUI tools and automatic antenna optimization systems.
-Nec2++ is developed on debian linux, but will work on a variety of other operating systems.
+There is also an executable necpp that can read antenna description files (like the original).
+Nec2++ is developed on Debian linux, but will work on a variety of other operating systems.

+## Citations

+If you use nec2++, please cite it.

-##Instructions for Linux
+## Instructions for Linux

 nec2++ is available precompiled as part of most modern linux distributions, including Debian, Ubuntu and Fedora.

         sudo aptitude install necpp

-##Compiling on Linux
+## Compiling on Linux

 !NOTE! nec2++ now requires LAPACK (unless you use the  --without-lapack configure option)

 See the INSTALL file.
 But here is the short version

+	sudo aptitude install libatlas-base-dev
-	make -f Makefile.cvs
+        make -f Makefile.git
 	./configure
 	make
 	sudo make install